Data Protection Policy

 All personal data breaches must be reported immediately to the Company's directors.

-If a personal data breach occurs and that breach is likely to result in a risk to the rights and freedoms of data subjects (e.g. financial loss, breach of confidentiality, discrimination, reputational damage, or other significant social or economic damage), the Company’s directors must ensure that the Information Commissioner’s Office is informed of the breach without delay, and in any event, within 72 hours after having become aware of it.
+If a personal data breach occurs and that breach is likely to result in a risk to the rights and freedoms of data subjects (e.g. financial loss, breach of confidentiality, discrimination, reputational damage, or other significant social or economic damage), the Company's directors must ensure that the Information Commissioner's Office (ICO) is informed of the breach without delay, and in any event, within 72 hours after having become aware of it.

 In the event that a personal data breach is likely to result in a high risk to the rights and freedoms of data subjects, the Company's directors must ensure that all affected data subjects are informed of the breach directly and without undue delay.